pars-linux/web/trunk/web/developer.pardus.org.tr/source/guides/newcontributor/how-to-be-contributor.rst

 #.
 A mentor is assigned related to applicant responses or in alphabetical order.
     #.
 One mentor has maximum 3 applicants
     #.
 If all mentors has 3 applicants, the newest applicant should have to wait in the queue.
 It will be announced by mentoring coordinators with a `Waiting in the Queue Stock Response`_ comment.
     #.
-The mentor coordinators will be tracked:
+The mentor coordinators will track:
         #.
 The number of applicant on mentor.
         #.
 Send ping mails to mentor@pardus.org.tr in order to assign mentor to an applicant.
     #.
 When a mentor is assigned to an applicant, the mentoring coordinators send `Assigning Mentor Stock Response`_ as a comment to the bug.
 The coordinator will also reassign the bug to related applicant mentor.